CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/finish.md

 # Final Notes

 We hope you feel more comfortable beginning to create tables in a PostgreSQL database.
-We have only covered the basics, so please feel free to refer to the official [PostgreSQL documentation](https://www.postgresql.org/docs/current/sql-createtable.html), which has lot more examples and explanation.
+We have only covered the basics, so please feel free to refer to the official [PostgreSQL documentation](https://www.postgresql.org/docs/current/sql-createtable.html), which has a lot more examples and explanation.

-To summarize what we did:
+Let's summarize what we did:

 - Used `CREATE TABLE` with basic data types like char, varchar, date, timestamp, serial, and identity
 - Used constraints such as Not Null, Primary Key, Foreign Key, and Check